ultibohub/Discovering/README.md

 02-ExploringUSB - Episode 2 Exploring USB, looking at the capabilities of Ultibo core for handling a variety of standard USB devices.

+03-BuildingRTL - Episode 3 Building the RTL, how to keep your Ultibo core installation up to date with the latest features and fixes.

+04-GPIOEvents - Episode 4 GPIO Events, going beyond the normal GPIO examples to look at the new event mechanisms in Ultibo core.

 The Discovering Ultibo videos can be found on the Ultibo YouTube channel at https://www.youtube.com/channel/UCFSAYWD8k15nhdmX6CgyhvA